Get Help On Your Device Design

 Identify Key Components and Features of FPGAs

-Key components of field-programmable gate arrays (FPGAs) include:
+Key components of include:

 • The interconnect architecture facilitates numerous configurations of these blocks, enabling the creation of complex designs.